 Your average run-of-the-mill share button plugins add tracking cookies by default.
 Shared Counts is different.
 With this plugin, static share buttons are loaded, while displaying share counts, and will only enable cookies after consent is received.

 If you’re using Contact Form 7, Gravity Forms, WooCommerce, or WordPress Comments then WP GDPR Compliance is a must-have plugin.
 With the plugin installed, you can automatically add a GDPR consent checkbox to those sections of your website.

-	The plugin also allows users to request their data, stored in your website’s database (after consent), through a special Data Request page.
-After making the request, they’ll be given temporary access to that information and, from there, can request their information be deleted, if desired.
+The plugin also lets users request their data, stored in your website’s database (after consent), through a special Data Request page.
+After making the request, they will be given temporary access to that information and, from there, can request their information be deleted, if desired.

 We hope this article helped you find the best WordPress GDPR plugins.